ShuklaGroup/esmdynamic/README.md

 # Training <a name="training"></a>

-First download and convert the required dataset from [DOI:10.13012/B2IDB-3773897_V2](https://doi.org/10.13012/B2IDB-3773897_V2) following the README from the Data Bank (or see instructions above).
+These instructions apply for the training on mdCATH.
+First download and convert the required dataset from [DOI:10.13012/B2IDB-3773897_V2](https://doi.org/10.13012/B2IDB-3773897_V2) following the README from the Data Bank.
 Then, you can use the [`train.py`](esm/esmdynamic/training/train.py) script from this repository.
-You will need to write a file with training parameters, named something like `train_params.txt`, for example:
+You will need to write a file with training parameters, named something like `train_params.txt`, for example (to fit the kinetics heads only):

 ```
---train_identifiers_file=./mdcath/train.csv
---val_identifiers_file=./mdcath/val.csv
---train_weights_file=./mdcath/train_weights.pt
---val_weights_file=./mdcath/val_weights.pt
---data_dir=./mdcath/mdcath/
---outpath=./train_output/
+--loss_heads=kinetic_logits,kinetic_confidence
+--kin_class_weights=kinetic_weights.pt # Class weights, bundled with dataset
+--train_identifiers_file=train.csv
+--val_identifiers_file=val.csv
+--data_dir=./mdcath/
+--outpath=./training_data_kinetics
 --batch_size=4
---batch_accum=16 # 4*16 = 64 effective batch size
---epochs=1000
+--batch_accum=16
+--epochs=100
 --train_samples_per_epoch=1000
 --val_samples_per_epoch=100
---weight_positive=0.85
---decay_rate=2
+--alpha=0.85
+--gamma=2
+--device=cuda
+--lr=0.001
---pretrained=checkpoint.pt # Path to a full state dict
+--pretrained=previous_weights_kinetics.pt # Path to a full state dict
 ```

 Then, training can be run with: